Tennessee Tiny Homes Zoning

-Tennessee is the state that Wind River Tiny Homes calls home.
-Wind River Tiny Homes was born in 2014.
-We’re currently building homes in our 9,000 square foot facility in Chattanooga, TN with plans to continue growing.
-We believe in a simpler and freer way of life, and there’s no better place to do it than right here in Tennessee.
-With the beautiful forested hills and awe-inspiring Smoky Mountains, it’s no wonder that people love to set up their tiny homes right here in the Volunteer State.
+Wind River Tiny Homes was born here in 2014.
+We’re currently building Tennessee tiny homes in our 9,000 square foot facility in Chattanooga—a special place that we call home.
+Tiny living offers a simpler, freer way of life, and there’s no better place to do it than right here in the beautiful state of Tennessee.
+The good news is that Tennessee is friendly to tiny home dwellers.

-A major investment we make in the quality of our tiny homes is insulation.
-All of our homes are constructed with 2×4 framing and spray foam insulation.
+It’s important to ensure that your tiny home is built with dependable materials and has effective climate control and insulation.
+At Wind River, we use 2×4 framing and spray foam insulation.
 Spray foam has by far the highest R-value available for the tiny home application, and wooden construction allows less air infiltration than steel framing when the temperature rises.
-Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which we can do in any custom color(s) you like).
+Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which can be painted in any custom color(s) you like).

 You’ll also need a reliable and efficient HVAC system in your Tennessee tiny home, and may want to explore other options for dehumidifying your home as well.
 This will work hand in hand with your insulation and framing to keep the heat and moisture out and the cold in.

 We recommend giving thought to the placement of your tiny home on your site as well.
 Consider landscaping that will increase the comfort of your home as well as its curb appeal.
 For example, placing your tiny home in a shaded area or planting trees and shrubbery can give you free added heat protection during the summer months.